Chen Man Hin

-Chen Man Hin (曾敏兴; 14 November 1924 – 17 August 2022) was a Chinese-born Malaysian politician who served as Member of Parliament (MP) for Seremban from September 1974 to April 1982 and again from November 1983 to October 1990, Seremban Timor from May 1969 to September 1974 and Member of the Negeri Sembilan State Legislative Assembly (MLA) for Rahang from December 1965 to April 1982.
-He was a founding member of the Democratic Action Party (DAP), presently a component party of the Pakatan Harapan (PH), formerly Pakatan Rakyat (PR), Barisan Alternatif (BA) and Gagasan Rakyat (GR) opposition coalitions.
+Chen Man Hin (曾敏兴; 14 November 1924 – 17 August 2022) was a Chinese-born Malaysian politician and physician who served as Member of Parliament (MP) for Seremban from September 1974 to April 1982 and again from November 1983 to October 1990, Seremban Timor from May 1969 to September 1974 and Member of the Negeri Sembilan State Legislative Assembly (MLA) for Rahang from December 1965 to April 1982.
+He was a founding member of the Democratic Action Party (DAP), presently a component party of the Pakatan Harapan (PH), formerly Pakatan Rakyat (PR), Barisan Alternatif (BA) and Gagasan Rakyat (GR) coalitions as well as an independent and a member of the People's Action Party (PAP).
 He served as the 1st Life Advisor of DAP from December 1999 to his death in August 2022 as well as the 1st and founding National Chairman of DAP from its founding in March 1966 to his resignation in December 1999.

 Early life

-A Hakka Chinese, Chen Man Hin was born in China and sailed to Malaysia at a young age, before the Second World War.
+A Hakka Chinese, Chen Man Hin was born in China and sailed to British Malaya (present day Malaysia) at a young age, before the Second World War.
 In 1946, he studied at the King Edward VII Medical College in Singapore and graduated in 1952.
-He then worked as a doctor in Singapore and at a hospital in Seremban until 1956, before opening his own clinic.
+He then worked as a doctor in Singapore and at a hospital in Seremban, Negeri Sembilan until 1956, before opening his own clinic.